SmartRecipe/SmartRecipeRecommender/Frontend/README.md

 ## API Requirements

+### User Sign Up API

+New users need to be able to sign up to the application.
+The backend API should accept following arguments and return with a new unique user id.

+* email
+* password

 ### User Sign In API

 Requires user to sign in to the frontend application first.
 Requires server to accepet following arguments.